skills/change-commit-history/.github/steps/2-removing-with-bfg.md

 Now that we've deleted the file, people that browse the repository on GitHub.com or anyone looking at just the head commit won't see the file.
 However, due to Git's nature, the file is still present in the history.
 In this step, we'll work on removing the file from the repository history.

-**What is a _head commit_**?: In Git, HEAD points to a branch or a commit.
+**What is a _head commit_**?
+In Git, HEAD points to a branch or a commit.
 When we say [head commit](https://docs.github.com/en/get-started/quickstart/github-glossary#head), we usually mean the most recent commit in the repository's history.

 There are multiple tools available for removing Git history, we'll use BFG Repo-Cleaner in this step.
 You can find additional documentation on [Using the BFG in GitHub Docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository#using-the-bfg).

-**What is _BFG Repo-Cleaner_**?: BFG Repo-Cleaner is software that can help you search through and alter repository history.
+**What is _BFG Repo-Cleaner_**?
+BFG Repo-Cleaner is software that can help you search through and alter repository history.
 Git can natively do this using [`git filter-repo`](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository#using-git-filter-repo), but it can be more complex.

 ### :keyboard: Activity: Use BFG Repo-Cleaner to remove the `.env` file